Ergative–absolutive alignment: Approximations of ergativity in English

-Etymologically, the sense in which "-ee" denotes the object of a transitive verb is the original one, arising from French past participles in "-é".
-This is still the prevalent sense in British English: the intransitive uses are all 19th-century American coinages and all except "escapee" are still marked as "chiefly U.S." by the Oxford English Dictionary.

-English also has a number of so-called ergative verbs, where the object of the verb when transitive is equivalent to the subject of the verb when intransitive.
+English has a number of so-called ergative verbs, for which the object of the verb when transitive is equivalent to the subject of the verb when intransitive.

-When English nominalizes a clause, the underlying subject of an intransitive verb and the underlying object of a transitive verb are both marked with the possessive case or with the preposition "of" (the choice depends on the type and length of the noun: pronouns and short nouns are typically marked with the possessive, while long and complex NPs are marked with "of").
+When English nominalizes a clause, the underlying subject of an intransitive verb and the underlying object of a transitive verb are both marked with the possessive case or with the preposition "of".
 The underlying subject of a transitive is marked differently (typically with "by" as in a passive construction):